 Learn how we foster local knowledge and expertise on China to engage issues of global relevance, such as climate change, health services, cultural heritage and new technologies.

 What is the global significance of studying China today?
 At the China Studies Centre, we take the bold view that local knowledge and expertise on China is profoundly relevant to serious engagement with the increasingly connected issues of our time.
-Our goal is to learn how China is dealing with issues that are of interest to the entire world.
+Our goal is to learn how China is dealing with issues that are of global relevance.

-With a large network of academics across 19 disciplines, we propose that social sciences, humanities and natural sciences can collaborate to build a locally informed and multidisciplinary perspective on the lessons and challenges of the Chinese experience.
+The China Studies Centre is an initiative funded by the University, established in 2011, with today over 300 academic members, in addition to student members and associates, active across 19 disciplines.
+We propose that social sciences, humanities and natural sciences can collaborate to build a locally informed and multidisciplinary perspective on the lessons and challenges of the Chinese experience.
 This requires a deeper look at the specific historical, cultural and social contexts and an open, inquisitive attitude toward the scientific knowledge that China is producing.
-Such an approach is becoming essential in the global engagement with the challenges of urbanisation, including adaptation to climate change, equitable access to health services, or the opportunities and ethics of new technologies.
-To facilitate this broader conversation, the China Studies Centre, aims to:
+Such an approach is becoming essential in global engagement with the challenges of urbanisation, including adaptation to climate change, equitable access to health services, or the opportunities and ethics of new technologies.
+To facilitate this broader conversation, the China Studies Centre aims to: